startg2545/recommendation-system/README.md

 pip install isne-recommendation
 ```

-For detailed instructions on how to install the Study Focus Recommendation System, please navigate to our installation guide on [Installation](https://isne-recommendation.gitbook.io/recommendation-system/installation).
+For detailed instructions on how to install the Study Focus Recommendation System, please navigate to our installation guide on [installation](https://isne-recommendation.gitbook.io/recommendation-system/installation).
 Follow the step-by-step instructions to set up the system on your machine and start enhancing your study experience today.

 ## Usage

-After the successful installation, you can now import the get_recommendations function from these directories:
+After the successful installation, you can now import these functions from an isne_recommendation package:

 ```
 from isne_recommendation import TfidfLinearKernel, FeatureRatingsKNN, Hybrid
 ```

 Are you seeking to unravel the mysteries behind recommendation systems?
 Look no further!
-Dive into the comprehensive guide available at [Usage](https://isne-recommendation.gitbook.io/recommendation-system/).
+Dive into the comprehensive guide available at [usage](https://isne-recommendation.gitbook.io/recommendation-system/usage).

 ## Contributing